 This worked well for me when I was at home during my baby’s first year.
-I would put my baby down for his morning nap, run to the basement to do my work out.
+I would put my baby down for his morning nap, and run to the basement to do my workout.
 On days when I was lucky, he would sleep long enough for me to shower too!
 I’m a morning person, so I enjoyed working out at this time the best.
 This is no longer possible now that I’m at work.

 3. After the kids are tucked in bed at night

 This is what I most often do nowadays, but I usually have less energy to do it at this time of day.
 I often start my workout with low enthusiasm and go through the motions.
 Before I know it, I am fully into the moment and enjoying (if that’s what you want to call it) my workout. it also helps prime your body for a good night’s sleep.